LohitoBurrito/ECE445_Surveillance_Drone/README.md

 ## 09/17/24: Completed Project Proposal

 The meeting with the TA led us to make some discoveries with the tolerance analysis, so we went through it again and refined some details.
+Specifically the data transfer rate we could afford ot send and recieve was a bit off.
+I researched the different types of JPEG compression tecniques, and got set on one that allowed us to retain most of the image quality while allowing for a little bit of headroom for anything we did not account for just yet.
 I finished up the ethics section, and we were good to submit.
 We gave it one last check by reading it over and submitted.

 ## 09/18/24: Completed Team Contract